polterguy/hyper-core/README.md

 that automatically takes care of common security issues, such as SQL insertion attacks, and authorisation and authentication - While at the same time getting to reuse pre-built generic operations, such as CRUD operations, towards your MySQL database(s).
-It is a fairly new project, and should be considered BETA.
+It is a fairly new project, and should be considered **ALPHA**.
 Hyper Core is built is a [Phosphorus Five](https://github.com/polterguy/phosphorusfive) module, and hence obviously depends upon Phosphorus Five to function.

+The idea if the project, is to provide a generic and extendible REST back end, arguably solving _"all"_ your needs for a back end, allowing you to use any front end you wish.
+However, at the time being, the only _"modules"_ it contains, is a MySQL REST service, allowing you to perform all basic CRUD operations on your MySQL database(s).

 ## MySQL CRUD operations